When Does the Film "Alien vs. Predator" (2004) Take Place?

 It is a chronologically midway film in the Alien vs. Predator timeline (the chronological fourth film to feature a Yautja predator and the chronological first film to feature a Xenomorph alien) and can be watched either at its timeline point or as an extended flashback [along with "Alien vs. Predator: Requiem" (2007)] between "Alien 3" (1992) and "Alien: Resurrection" (1997).

-There is a longer cut of the movie called the "Unrated Edition" and released November 22nd, 2005.
+There is a longer cut of the movie called the "Unrated Edition" that released November 22nd, 2005.